Anonymous SMS vs End-to-End Encryption: What's the Difference?

 Prefer app-based authenticators (Google Authenticator, Authy) over SMS-based 2FA when possible, as SMS 2FA is vulnerable to SIM swap attacks.

-Protect your identity with anonymous messaging
+Protect your identity with private messaging

 Download on Play StoreThe Future of SMS Security